 If engorgement is making it hard to breast-feed, use the following steps.
 They can relieve your symptoms and keep your milk flowing.

-Try to breast-feed more often.
+- Try to breast-feed more often.
 Pump your breasts if your baby won't breast-feed.
 Take care to empty your breasts each time.

-Take ibuprofen (such as Advil or Motrin) to reduce pain and swelling.
+- Take ibuprofen (such as Advil or Motrin) to reduce pain and swelling.
 Ibuprofen is safe for breast-feeding moms when taken as directed.
 But it's a good idea to check with your doctor before you take any kind of medicine while breast-feeding.

 - If your breasts still feel uncomfortable after nursing, try a cold compress to reduce swelling.
 You can use a frozen wet towel, a cold pack, or a bag of frozen vegetables.
 Apply it to your breasts for 15 minutes at a time every hour as needed.
 To prevent damage to your skin, place a thin cloth between your breast and the cold pack.

 If you are not breast-feeding, use one or more of these steps to relieve discomfort:

-Do not pump or remove a lot of milk from your breasts.
+- Do not pump or remove a lot of milk from your breasts.
 If your breasts are very painful, it's okay to remove just a little bit to make you more comfortable.

-Apply a cold pack to your breasts for 15 minutes at a time every hour as needed.
+- Apply a cold pack to your breasts for 15 minutes at a time every hour as needed.
 To prevent damage to your skin, place a thin cloth between your breast and the cold pack.

-Take ibuprofen (such as Advil or Motrin) in addition to using non-medicine treatments.
+- Take ibuprofen (such as Advil or Motrin) in addition to using non-medicine treatments.
 Be safe with ibuprofen.
 Read and follow all instructions on the label.

 - Wear a bra that fits well and provides good support.

 How can you prevent breast engorgement?

 You may be able to prevent engorgement if you keep milk moving out of your breasts and take care not to let your breasts become overfilled.

 - Breast-feed whenever you notice signs that your baby is hungry, such as eagerly sucking on fingers or rooting.
 During the first few days and weeks, breast-feedings usually occur every 1 to 3 hours around the clock.

 - Make sure that your baby is latching on and feeding well.
 If your breasts are hard and overfilled, let out (express) enough to soften your nipples before putting your baby to the breast.

-Empty your breasts with each feeding.
+- Empty your breasts with each feeding.
 Empty one breast completely before you switch to the other side.
 You can tell that it's time to switch sides when both of the following things happen:

-American Academy of Pediatrics (2009).
+- American Academy of Pediatrics (2009).
 Feeding your baby: Breast and bottle.
 In SP Shelov et al., eds., Caring For Your Baby And Young Child: Birth to Age 5, 5th ed., chap.
 4, pp. 91–93.
 New York: Bantam.